ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

             with a format defined by the processor itself.
 For a failed request, this should be an empty array.
-(Note that it may also be an empty array following success, meaning that the processor found nothing of interest to it).
+(Note that it may also be an empty array following success, meaning that the processor found nothing of interest to it.)

         Note that it is strongly advisable for clients to specify ``metadata`` as this will be necessary for them to recover order information